NorwegianVeterinaryInstitute/nvi-documentation/docs/source/tutorials/Variant_calling_reads_mapping_trusting.md

 	- the final variant file `snps.vcf`

 **Look at the genes/loci: eg for the isolates, and also navigate through the genome view.
-Try to answer questions bellow.**
+Try to answer questions below.**
 - Lab_st162: eg. look at: MurA (we looked at previously), MurZ, lmo2553 and eg. regulatory_3308 , lmo 2821 ...
 - Lab9_st166: eg. look at: no variants MurA, around lmo 2566, lmo 2652, lmor14 (eg.poor mapping quality), lmo2396 (many messy mapped reads) ...
 - scroll through the genome to get a general impression